sys-bio/antimony/doc/AntimonyTutorial.md

 ```
  J0.position = {80.54, 153.07}
- J0.S1.position = {50.89, 74.02}
+ J0.S1.species_pos = {50.89, 74.02}
  J0.S1.b1 = {71.04, 129.94}
  J0.S1.b2 = {47.91, 124.31}
 ```

-The arc is specified by the reaction and the species it goes to, hence 'J0.S1'.  'position' in this case means 'the position of the species end of the line'.
+The arc is specified by the reaction and the species it goes to, hence 'J0.S1'.  'species_pos' in this case means 'the position of the species end of the line'.

-If the reaction side of the line does not end at the reaction itself (for example, when a species suppresses or activates a reaction), the reaction end point is defined with the keyword 'rxn':
+If the reaction side of the line does not end at the reaction itself (for example, when a species suppresses or activates a reaction), the reaction end point is defined with the keyword 'rxn_pos':

 ```
- J0.S3.position = {61.17, 259.07}
+ J0.S3.species_pos = {61.17, 259.07}
- J0.S3.rxn = {72.09, 165.65}
+ J0.S3.rxn_pos = {72.09, 165.65}
  J0.S3.b1 = {62.93, 215.94}
  J0.S3.b2 = {71.6, 170.62}
 ```